blacksquaresa/raww/README.md

 There are some rules:

-* The method cannot reference any variables outside its own scope, including the window object, the ```this``` keyword and any properties or methods of the containing class or object.
+* The method cannot reference any variables outside its own scope, including the ```window``` object, the ```this``` keyword and any properties or methods of the containing class or object.
 * The method must return a Promise (or, technically, a Thenable object).
-All requests to web workers are asynchronous, so your method must be asynchronous too.
+All communication with web workers is asynchronous, so your method must be asynchronous too.
 * All parameters passed into the method must be serialisable to a string.
 * Any parameters passed in by reference will lose their reference.
 You cannot make changes to these objects and expect those changes to persist outside of the function.